giovanni1707/dom-helpers-js/documentation/CORE/Create Element/createElementDemoCode.md

 [![Sponsor](https://img.shields.io/badge/Sponsor-PayPal-blue?logo=paypal)](https://paypal.me/GiovanniSylvain)

-Here's a complete demo showing how to use `createElement.bulk()` with your library:
+Here's a complete demo showing how to use `createElement.bulk()` with the library:

 ## Complete Demo Code